Azure DevOps

 azure agent

-provide the Api key name, value and be sure to select Keep this value secret and click ok button.
+Provide the API key name FD_API_KEY and paste the API key value.
+Make sure to select Keep this value secret, then click the OK button.

 azure agent